 One of the main differences between Aitutaki and Rarotonga is the lack of dogs.
-In fact there is not one single dog on the entire island, they were band when the chiefs daughter got attacked back in the day and people still live by that law.
+In fact, there is not one single dog on the entire island, they were banned when the chief’s daughter got attacked back in the day and people still live by that law.

-The township of Aitutaki is small being homed to less than 2000 people and our tour guide seemed to know every person we passed.
-From the children at the school, to the workers in the port and the locals maintaining the jungle like landscapes.
+The township of Aitutaki is small being home to less than 2000 people and our tour guide seemed to know every person we passed.
+From the children at the school to the workers in the port and the locals maintaining the jungle-like landscapes.
 He tells us most people here have multiple jobs as there is a surplus of employment here, even he is a fire dancer by night.

-Through gorgeous palm tree planted fields and along the shoreline we reach one end of the beach where are large catamaran is waiting.
-The 21 meter boat easily fits us all on and having the seating undercover provides the perfect shelter from the intense Aitutaki sun.
+Through gorgeous palm tree-planted fields and along the shoreline we reach one end of the beach where our large catamaran is waiting.
+The 21-meter boat easily fits us all on and having the seating undercover provides the perfect shelter from the intense Aitutaki sun.

 The Beautiful Island Stops

 I jump straight in at the first opportunity.
 There is no way I can turn down the most perfect beach I have ever seen!
-The ocean must have so much salt that I can effortlessly float without having to move a muscele.
+The ocean has so much salt that I can effortlessly float without having to move a muscle.
 This is how I spend the next twenty minutes before it is time to board again for the next stop.

 We head close by to where two islands lay next to each other.
-The one we disembark at is actually where many seasons of the TV show Survivor have been filmed, as well as the UK TV show, Castaway.
-The tour guide Ali walks us around the island, telling of stories which play a large part in the history of Aitutaki while we dodge the hundreds of crabs lining the shore.
+The one we disembark at is actually where many seasons of the TV show Survivor has been filmed, as well as the UK TV show, Castaway.
+The tour guide Ali walks us around the island, telling stories that play a large part in the history of Aitutaki while we dodge the hundreds of crabs lining the shore.

 Lunch During The Aitutaki Day Tour

-The crew on the Vaka Cruise catered to all my self confessed foodie needs.
-With a mixture of both local and western foods the buffet style lunch was the perfect spread.
+The crew on the Vaka Cruise catered to all my self-confessed foodie needs.
+With a mixture of both local and western options, the buffet-style lunch is the perfect spread.

-The freshest fruits such a papaya, watermelon, mango and passion fruit are provided.
+The freshest fruits such papaya, watermelon, mango, and passion fruit are provided.
 They all go down a treat and are extremely refreshing.
 There are numerous salad dishes as well as delicious fish and bread made the local way.